 Is it possible that liposuction may have greater health benefits than just helping to sculpt your body?
-Recent studies suggest that when the level of triglycerides in the body is lowered, as happens after liposuction, your body benefits in ways other than simply looking better.
+One study suggests that when the level of triglycerides in the body is lowered, as happens after liposuction, your body benefits in ways other than simply looking better.

 Health Benefits of Lipo

-Although we think of liposuction as primarily a cosmetic procedure, it’s good to know that there may be the added benefit of improving our heart health.
+Although we think of liposuction as primarily a cosmetic procedure, it’s good to know that there may be added benefits like improving our heart health.
 It’s very common that liposuction from our Tampa clinic, along with other body sculpting procedures, helps to reinforce patients’ healthy habits such as sticking with an exercise program and eating right.
 Self-esteem often gets a boost following liposuction as well.

 The Future of Liposuction

 Although more studies need to be done before we have a clear idea of how exactly lipo might benefit complex body processes such as heart health or metabolism, one thing is clear: the impact to our patients is definitely very significant, very personal and goes far beyond basic body measurements.